Mohamedasils/DS_JAVA_MODULE-08/Ex12-Add Elements from an Array into a TreeSet.md

 ```
 /*
 Program that adds elements from an array into a TreeSet and displays the elements in sorted order.
-Developed by: DMOHAMED ASIL S
+Developed by: MOHAMED ASIL S
 RegisterNumber: 212223040112
 */